LaurenceOMFoisy/clipboard_translator/README.md

 ### Step 5: Get yourself an OpenAI API key

-The installer will create a `.env` file in the project directory and prompt you to input it.
+The installer will create a `.env` file in your `~/` and prompt you to input the key in it.
 You need to add your OpenAI API key to this file.
 You can also do this manually:

 2. Open the `~/.env` file with any text editor (Notepad, nano, VSCode, etc.), and type `OPENAI_API_KEY=putyourapikeyhere` with your actual OpenAI API key.
 You can get an API key by signing up at [OpenAI](https://beta.openai.com/signup/).